Three types of cryptocurrency tokens explained as quickly as possible

 This typically comes in the form of access to a particular product or platform.
 For example, many cryptocurrency exchanges have issued their own native cryptocurrencies for customers to use to reduce trading fees.

-The primary difference between a currency and a utility lies in the fact that holding a utility token provides the investor with access to a function provided directly by the businesses who issued it.
+The primary difference between a currency and a utility lies in the fact that holding a utility token gives access to a function provided directly by the businesses who issued it.

 In our cryptocurrency exchange example, the holder is only granted access to reduced trading fees through the use of that token.